shoeper/seafile-docs/changelog/server-changelog.md

 ### 2.1.3

 * [api] Add more web APIs
-* Incorporate Viewer.js to display opendocument formats
+* Incorporate Viewer.js to display OpenDocument formats
 * [fix] Add user email validation to avoid SQL injection
 * [fix] Only allow `<a>, <table>, <img>` and a few other html elements in markdown to avoid XSS attack.
 * Return sub-libraries to the client when the feature is enabled.